Deadman-DAO/Web3HackerNetwork/doc/grant-proposal.md

 ## What is the final product?

-Web3 Hacker Network is the initial network layer of a system for increasing tech talent mobility in Web3.
+Web3 Hacker Network is the first layer in a multi-layer network model that will be used to increase tech talent mobility in Web3.
 The final product is a decentralized autonomous opportunity discovery engine for hackers, backers, projects, and teams.
 It will provide some of the services of hiring managers and HR departments from Web2, but in a fashion that is more aligned with the changes happening in the transition to Web3.

 Web2 notions of long employement with a single firm are breaking down.
-In Web3 hackers are working across more projects in a shorter period of time, resulting in greater innovation through increased cross-pollination of ideas.
+In Web3 hackers are working across more projects for shorter periods of time, resulting in greater innovation through increased cross-pollination of ideas.
 Opportunity discovery and resource placement in this more dynamic environment will have to move faster and cost less than Web2 HR-driven hiring pipelines.

 Network theory, machine learning, and the open data about work history in Web3 allows for automated opportunity discovery.
 Web3 Hacker Network is breaking ground on a long-term project that will serve hackers, backers, projects, and teams.
-The final product will present users with a menu of opportunities that match their needs and preferred path forward.
+The final product will present users with a menu of opportunities that match their role in the ecosystem and preferences for developing their career.

 ## Which value add criteria are we focusing on?
 Why do we believe we will do well?